harvester/harvesterhci.io/versioned_docs/version-0.2.0/installation/pxe-boot-install.md

 ```

+Let's assume the iPXE script is stored in `/usr/share/nginx/html/harvester/ipxe-create`.

-For machines that needs to be installed as `CREATE` mode, the following is an iPXE script that boots the kernel with the above config:
+For machines that need to be installed as `CREATE` mode, the following is an iPXE script that boots the kernel with the above config:

 ```
 #!ipxe